Jammersplit/Randy.js/README.md

 function randomPick(values, weights = []) { }
 ```

-Returns a random value from a given array of possible `values`.
+Returns a random value from an array of possible `values`.

 Optional second parameter `weights` allows to pass an array of relative weights that are mapped as probabilities to the array of `values`.
 These should be non-negative numbers.
 Their relation defines the likelihood of the matching `values` to be returned.

 For instance, `randomPick(["a", "b", "c"], [2, 1, 0.2])` would return `"a"` two times more likely than `"b"` (2:1) and ten times more likely than `"c"` (2:0.2).
 Similarly, `"b"` is returned five times more likely than `"c"` (1:0.2).
 A value of `0` in the second array would result in the corresponding value in the first array to never be returned.

 The `weights` array can be shorter in length than `values`.
-If that's the case, the `weights` sequence is cycled through repeatedly and matched to the `values` from left to right until all `values` have a weight value assigned.
+If that's the case, the `weights` sequence is cycled through repeatedly and matched to the `values` from left to right until all values in the first array have a weight assigned.
 If `weights` is longer than the first array, excess values are ignored.

-If the `weights` array is empty (default) or has only one value, each of the `values` are picked with the same propability.
+If the `weights` array is empty (default) or has only one value, each of the `values` are picked with the same probability.

 > If `values` or `weights` are not arrays, `values` will be returned directly.